Common-Longitudinal-ICU-data-Format/ARF-NIV_TreatmentLocation/README.md

 - Intubation or tracheostomy while in the ED
 - Code status of "allow natural death" at time of leaving the ED (e.g., admission)
 - Patient still admitted by end-point of study
+- Patient never admitted to the hospital

-**Further Cohort Selection Criteria (to be used for outcome analyses):**
+**Further Cohort Selection Criteria (for analytic cohort):**
 - Continuous vasopressors received while in the ED
+- Missing SF ratio or pH
 - Worst SF ratio in the ED < 150
 - Worst PF ratio in the ED < 250
 - Worst PaCO2 > 60 and worst pH < 7.25 in the ED
 - Last GCS in the ED < 9
-- Patient discharged from the ED without admission
+- Patient presented to a hospital without an IMC-admitting ability

 ## Expected Results